liuaq1106/liuaq1106.github.io/_pages/about.md

----
-permalink: /
-title: "This is Anqi Liu's home on the web!"
-excerpt: "About me"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 About Me
 ======
 I'm currently doing research on Optical Camera Communication(OCC) systems.
 I'm especially interested in the system modeling, performance analysis and efficient high-performance demodulating algorithms design for OCC.